-Now for this post, we’re going to focus on growing succulents indoors.
-Here are some tips on how you can care and nurture your succulent:
+Now for this post, we are going to focus on growing succulents indoors.
+Here are some tips on how you can care for and nurture your succulent:

 Pick a Succulent

-If you don’t have a succulent yet, the first you can do is to buy or get a succulent that you like.
-There are tons of varieties to choose from so it can be overwhelming so if you really want to select a succulent that’ll suit you, do your research first.
-Also, if you’re buying succulent, check out local plant stores or the farmers market – they have better plants and can give you lots of insights.
+If you don’t have a succulent yet, that’s the first step!
+There are tons of varieties to choose from, so it can be overwhelming if you really want to select a succulent that’ll suit you, do your research, or check this post to see where Megan finds her favorites online.
+Also, if you are buying succulents, check out local plant stores or the farmer’s market – they have better plants and can give you lots of insights.

-Succulents don’t need a big pot, but it should still have an ample space for the plant to breathe.
-Pots should have a proper drainage hole and just about their size.
-It can be enticing to place them in a fish bowl or those terrarium bowls which is doable, however, in the long run, it may not be suitable for your succulents especially if they don’t have drainage holes.
+Succulents don’t need a big pot, but they should still have ample space for the plant to breathe.
+Pots should have a proper drainage hole and be just about their size.
+It can be enticing to place them in a fish bowl or those terrarium bowls, which is doable, however, in the long run, it may not be suitable for your succulents, especially if they don’t have drainage holes.

 The Right Soil

-This type of plant doesn’t like moist or getting wet too much so pick a well-draining and gritty soil.
-You can also buy unique soil (these soils usually have pumice which is good for succulent) from home depot or a plant store.
+This type of plant doesn’t like being moist or getting wet too much, so pick a well-draining and gritty soil.
+You can also buy unique soil (these soils usually have pumice which is good for succulents) from home depot or a plant store.

 Repotting Your Succulent

 When you get your succulent, it may be in a plastic pot or pouch.
-So prepare your container and soil then prepare your succulent.
-Make sure to carefully remove the roots of your plant and dust of the excess soil or pebbles in the roots of your succulent.
+So prepare your container and soil, then prepare your succulent.
+Make sure to carefully remove the roots of your plant and dust off the excess soil or pebbles in the roots of your succulent.
 Once you’re done, fill your container with soil and replant it.

 Watering & Sunlight

 Since succulents are water-storing plants, you don’t have to give them a lot of water.
-You can spritz the soil a couple of times to get them wet or use those ketchup like bottles with a fine tip.
-Lastly, give them ample amount of sunlight.
-They love the plenty of light so place them near a window or somewhere south.
+You can spritz the soil a couple of times to get them wet or use those ketchup-like bottles with a fine tip.
+Lastly, give them an ample amount of sunlight.
+They love plenty of light, so place them near a window or somewhere south.
 Despite these tiny plants loving the sunlight, you still have to protect them from direct sunlight.